mozilla-services/antenna/docs/overview.rst

 * ``breakpad_resource.crash_save.time``

   Timing.
-This is the time it took to save the crash to S3.
+This is the time it took to save the crash to Google Cloud Storage.

 * ``breakpad_resource.crash_handling.time``

   Timing.
-This is the total time the crash was in Antenna-land from receiving the crash to saving it to S3.
+This is the total time the crash was in Antenna-land from receiving the crash to saving it to Google Cloud Storage.

 Sentry